l0co/rest-data-filter/README.md

 A collection of DTO frames that can be used to create data filters through REST/GraphQL interface containing the abstraction to fetch underlying data from any data source (sql/nosql database, lucene index, etc) and some concrete implementations.

-The goal of this library is to provide uniform queries to REST/GraphQL regardless the underlying data source with pagination and sorting support.
+The goal of this library is to provide uniform queries to REST/GraphQL with pagination and sorting support regardless the underlying data source .

 ## Default filters provided